Self-service account recovery

 - Security Question can also be enabled as an additional verification step.
 See About MFA authenticators.

-- When you select the self-service unlock option for LDAP-sourced Okta user accounts, the user account is unlocked in Okta, but it remains locked in the on-premises LDAP instance.
+- When you select the unlock option for LDAP-sourced Okta user accounts, the user account is unlocked in Okta, but it remains locked in the on-premises LDAP instance.

 - Don't set all authenticators on the Security > Authenticators page, Enrollment tab to Optional.
 Set at least two non-Email authenticators to Required.

-- Don't use the authenticator you select for everyday authentication for Recovery.
+- Don't use the authenticator you select for everyday authentication for recovery.

 Related topics